DeepaGheewala/Credit_Risk_Analysis/README.md

 In the above summary we notice:
 * **Accuraccy Score** is 93%, which is the best score so far and the most reliable model to go for.
-* **Precesion** for Low risk is 100% which is good (means for low risk the predication is perfect), AS WELL Precision for **High Risk** loans(which is more important) is 9% (means only 9% of data is correctly predicated.).This is performing better compared to other models for High Risk loans.
+* **Precesion** for Low risk is 100% which is good (means for low risk the predication is perfect), AS WELL Precision for **High Risk** loans is 9% (means only 9% of data is correctly predicated as false positive.).This is performing better compared to other models for High Risk loans.
 However, we would like to have more precision.
 * **Recall** for High risk 92%. (means 92% of the high risk loans were predicted as low risk.)
 This means we can correct 92% of data and that is good to know.
-* **F1 score** is very low for High Risk loans ie 16% (Harmonic Mean being 16% means precision and recall are too apart.)
-The performance of this model is the best so far.
+* **F1 score** is low for High Risk loans ie 16% (Harmonic Mean being 16% means precision and recall does not go hand in hand.)However, The performance of this model is better compared to others so far.

-### Summary
+## Summary
 Here is a summary of all the models we discussed above

 ![Comparison_Report](https://user-images.githubusercontent.com/99355701/175838762-2a6cc8f7-359e-4032-9d5c-c9822f1b5dda.jpg)

 From the above comparision its clear that EASY Ensembler Classifier gives the best results and gives the most accuracy score.
+Thought the

 ## Resouces
 https://deepchecks.com/glossary/machine-learning-model-accuracy/